Dante-010/chattr/README.md

 You can also run the development server using: `python manage.py runserver`.

-If you want to directly test the docker containers, you'll have to rebuild them with: `docker-compose up --build`.
+If you want to directly run the docker containers, you'll have to rebuild them with: `docker-compose up --build`.

 ### docker-compose layout